Q. Write a critical analysis of Wintering by Sylvia Plath.

 At the cradle of Spanish walnut,

-“Winter is for women” underscores women’s resilience and nurturing spirit, likened to the quiet perseverance required during the winter months.
+“Winter is for women” underscores women’s resilience and nurturing spirit, likened to the quiet perseverance required during winter.

 The imagery of a woman knitting beside a cradle made of Spanish walnut invokes a sense of warmth, care, and continuity of life amidst the cold.